 The clinical investigation process risks are managed through appropriate training and monitoring according to the protocol-specific monitoring plan.
-Investigational device risks, including risks associated with use of device and methods and procedures for application of device, are defined in the investigator's brochure and/or product labeling and are managed through review of safety assessments outlined in this protocol.
+Investigational device risks, including risks associated with use of device and methods and procedures for application of device, are defined in the package insert and are managed through review of safety assessments outlined in this protocol.

 Contact lenses may offer improved peripheral vision and the convenience of not wearing spectacles.
-Material properties and design characteristics of [REDACTED] contact lenses are features consistent with successful contact lens wear.
-Based upon nonclinical testing and documented rationale for applicability of test results, [REDACTED] contact lenses are assessed to be nontoxic and biocompatible for on-eye use.
+Material properties and design characteristics of the test contact lens are features consistent with successful contact lens wear.

-In the US, Biofinity contact lenses have approved indications for use for both daily wear and extended wear for up to 6 continuous nights.
-Further details on any known potential risks and benefits can be found in the product package insert.
+PRECISION1 and Biotrue contact lenses are for daily wear use under a daily disposable wear modality; further details on any known potential risks and benefits can be found in the package insert.